 Walking) although they do sometimes walk or run bipedally (see the

 video section under Photos to see the video of one of Oliver's first

 days out where he runs bipedally).

-- The oldest known gorilla as of April 2012 (and
+- The oldest known gorilla as of November2013 (and

 As with humans, female gorillas tend to outlive their male counterparts.

 In the wild, the usual life-expectancy is around 30-35 years, with

 gorillas in zoos typically living some 5-10 years more than that